raul23/split-ebooks-into-folders/README.rst

 Through the API
 ---------------
-To split 1000 ebooks into folders with 12 each using the API:
+To split 1000 ebooks into folders with 12 files each using the API:

 .. code-block:: python